 Petroleum Products Gross Earnings Tax Changes

-This Special Notice has been cited in Ruling 95-5
+This publication has been cited in Ruling 95-5

 PURPOSE: This Special Notice describes changes affecting the Petroleum Products Gross Earnings Tax Act made by 1991 Conn.
 Pub.
 Acts 3, §146 (June Spec.
 Sess.).
 This Special Notice is intended to provide general information to taxpayers and should not be considered a ruling or regulation issued by the Department of Revenue Services.